elesiuta/picosnitch/README.md

 - install from PyPI with
 `pip3 install picosnitch --upgrade --user`
 - optionally install Scapy
-  - you should be able to just install scapy or python3-scapy from your distribution
+  - you should be able to just install scapy or python3-scapy using your distribution's package manager
   - [https://scapy.readthedocs.io/en/latest/installation.html](https://scapy.readthedocs.io/en/latest/installation.html)
 - run daemon with
 `picosnitch`